Origins of ecclesiastical vestments

+Karl XIV Johans kröning by Per Krafft the Younger (1818) depicting bishops and priests in vestments during the Coronation Mass of Charles XIV John in Stockholm Cathedral.

 The liturgical vestments of the Christian churches grew out of normal civil clothing, but the dress of church leaders began to be differentiated as early as the 4th century.
-By the end of the 13th century the forms used in the Roman Catholic and Eastern Orthodox churches had become established, while the Reformation led to changes in Protestant churches from the 16th century onward.
+By the end of the 13th century the forms used in the Roman Catholic, Evangelical-Lutheran and Eastern Orthodox churches had become established, while the Reformation led to changes in Churches of the Reformed tradition (Continental Reformed, Anglican, Presbyterian and Congregationalist) from the 16th century onward.